jakimfett/functions.sh/doc/miNAS.md

 apply it to our target system,

 and then compare it with the `diff` utility to tell us what we need to know:
-`Functionally, can I write to the system I'm working on?`
+`Functionally, can I write my data to the system I'm working on?`

+####### Example Code

+Okay, you got this far.
+Congrats!
+That was a lot of information to digest.

+Here's how to check, download, and verify your image file:
+`getFile.sh "${location}" "${destinaton}"`

+By default, the file will be written to your present working directory (if `pwd` is a writeable location for you).

 ###### The (verified) Read
 ###### Writing Out